IQGeo/utils-devrel-samples/Documents/WFM_NMT_Integration/WFM_NMT_Overview.md

 When clicking the button a modal window will open where the user:

 -   selects a project the ticket to which the ticket will be assigned
+-   selects a group that is associated with the selected project
 -   selects a feature
     -   then selects a feature's field to be validated